 Tile Was Installed on Improperly Spaced Joists

 With tile, the less deflection, the better.
 Wood is flexible; tile is rigid.
 So, if you have a floor with flex, you are attempting to mate two dissimilar materials.

 Joists are the wood beams that run under the subfloor and that hold up everything above subfloor, mortar, tile, contents of the room, people.
 Joists that are spaced too far apart will allow for deflection in the plywood subfloor, thus allowing the floor tile to bend, which it does not want to do.
 Joist spacing must conform to the International Residential Code.
 Additional underlayment structures help control flex, as well.Continue to 5 of 7 below.

 05 of 07

 Tile's Concrete Substrate Has Cracked Over Time

 Even though concrete seems like the perfect substrate for tile, it carries its own, unique set off problems.
 When the concrete substrate cracks, this movement is transmitted to the tile above in the form of a reflective crack.
-If the tile cracks are long, continuous, and extending across multiple tiles, it is likely that the concrete below has cracked.
+If the tile cracks are long, continuous, and extending across multiple tiles, the concrete below has likely cracked.

-The only wholesale cure is to strip the tile and then install a crack isolation membrane prior to installing tile again.
+The only wholesale cure is to strip the tile and then install a crack isolation membrane before installing tile again.
 These membranes are designed to uncouple the tile from the concrete substrate, allowing the tile to move separately from the concrete.

 06 of 07

 Concrete Substrate Below the Tile Did Not Cure

 The Tile Council of America recommends that you let the new concrete cure for "as long as possible" or at least for 28 days.
 Some thin-set manufacturers recommend only 14 days of curing time before installing the tile, but the TCA believes that this is not long enough.

 If you have a new home with cracked tile, especially hairline cracks, there is a distinct possibility that the concrete did not cure long enough.

 07 of 07